christinew7/61040-portfolio/assignments/assignment1.md

 **Baking and Cooking: Organizing Recipes**
 1. [myrecipes is a website that searches, saves, and organizes recipes](https://www.myrecipes.com/): myrecipes helps with recipes that exist on their database, but users can't import their own recipes.
-2. [Deglaze is an app for recipe management that can import recipes from other apps, like Instagram and TikTok]: Previously, this app was very helpful, but after they introduced a Paid Pro version, importing recipes are severely restricted and doesn't help to create a true consolidated online cookbook.
+2. [Deglaze is an app for recipe management that can import recipes from other apps, like Instagram and TikTok](https://appshunter.io/ios/app/6443578246/reviews): Previously, this app was very helpful, but after they introduced a Paid Pro version, importing recipes are severely restricted and doesn't help to create a true consolidated online cookbook.
 3. [Some people prefer online cookbooks for easy access, while others still prefer physical recipes](https://www.cookingbites.com/threads/old-fashioned-cookbooks-vs-online-versions.468/): A forum shows users expressing interest in both online cookbooks for convenience, and physical copies are only preferred because the cooks are old-fashioned.
 4. [People save online recipes by taking screenshots and keeping it in a photo album, notes app, or Pinterest](https://www.reddit.com/r/budgetcooking/comments/1b89f8i/when_you_find_a_good_recipe_from_either_social/): In a forum asking where people save online recipes, users find it convenient to just take a photo and paste it into their favorite "database" (album, Google drive, notes app, Pinterest)
 5. [RecipeSage is a recipe keeper app](https://recipesage.com/#/welcome): RecipeSage can take in any web URL, but users can't add in their own custom recipes.